 -

-A key route for North American logistics handling U.S.-Mexico trade.
+A key route for North American logistics handling trade between the U.S. and Mexico.

-In conclusion, I-35 has served as a vital artery for the economic and cultural development of Texas beyond just being a road, and large-scale modernization projects are currently underway to expand its role.
+In conclusion, I-35 has served as a vital artery for the economic and cultural development of Texas, and large-scale modernization projects are currently underway to expand its role.

 This site provides detailed descriptions along with early construction photos of I-35 in the San Antonio area.
 You can see the road construction from the 1950s to 1960s and the changes in the downtown area.

-This site collects photos before and after the construction of I-35 in the Austin area, particularly valuable materials documenting the transformation of East Avenue into a highway.
+This site collects photos before and after the construction of I-35 in the Austin area, featuring valuable materials documenting the transformation of East Avenue into a highway.

 The Austin Chronicle features photos from the I-35 construction sites from the 1950s to 1970s, vividly showcasing the city's appearance and the changes in the road.